ccouzens/figma-rust/src/typescript_props/README.md

-# Component types
+# TypeScript Props

-Generate TypeScript types to use as props for your React (or other) components.
-Generate `const` values for looping through the possible values for [Storybook](https://storybook.js.org/).
+Generate TypeScript props to use for your React (or other) components.
+Generate `const` values for looping through the possible props for [Storybook](https://storybook.js.org/).

 ## Example output discussed